 Most people purchase life insurance when they are looking for ways to protect their loved ones with financial stability in the event of their death.
 But these are long-term contracts, and over time, any number of things could change.
-There may come a time when you wonder if it makes sense to continue paying your life insurance premiums or if you should cash in your life insurance policy.
-Selling your policy is an option to explore.
+There may come a time when you no longer need the policy, or when you need the money more.
+You may wonder if it makes sense to keep paying your premiums each month instead of using those funds for other things in your budget; or perhaps you need to funds something bigger and want to cash in your policy for the full value.

 How Does Selling a Life Insurance Policy Work?